 The name Boleigh actually means ‘place of slaughter’.
 It is likely that this haunting name refers to an ancient battle that took place in fields close to here.
 In AD 937 it is said that Hywel (Howell), King of Cornwall, and the last of the Cornish Celts fought King Athelstan and his invading Saxons.
 The little steam that runs below Rosemerryn and down to Lamorna Cove, which was so loved by artists in the 19th century, is said to have run red with blood.

 Like so many of the other fogous, Boleigh lies in the middle of an ancient settlement of huts that once covered 3 acres and was surrounded by a defensive ring.
 But only fragments of these structures remain today.
 Much of this settlement was destroyed when Rosemerryn house was built on the site in 1912 by Benjamin Leader, an artist of the Newlyn School.
-When Leader was killed in WW1 the house was bought by the writer Crosbie Garstin, brother of painter Norman Garstin, who used it as the inspiration for his book ‘Owls House’.
+When Leader was killed in WW1 the house was bought by the writer Crosbie Garstin, son of painter Norman Garstin, who used it as the inspiration for his book ‘Owls House’.
 This is a place that has certainly captivated many.

 There have been a few attempts to investigate the archaeology of the site.
 When it was excavated in 1957 by Dr EB Ford several interesting pieces of patterned pottery were uncovered and he was also the first to note the importance of the carved figure.
 Since then the area around the fogou, which is now a scheduled monument, has also been excavated by the experts on the TV series Time Team.
 It makes interesting, if slightly comical, viewing.